Reclaiming Democracy Together

 John Keane

-Internationally renowned political theorist and author of influential works on democracy.
+Internationally renowned public intellectual, political thinker and author of The Life and Death of Democracy and many other influential works on democracy.

 Additional guests will be announced shortly.